z0gg3r/pmb/README.md

 	* sqlite3

-	* gtk3

 	* curl

 **Build dependencies:**

 	* libsqlite3-dev

-	* libgtk-3-dev

 	* libcurl4-openssl

-	To build, just clone the repository, cd to it and type make
+	To build, just clone the repository, cd into it, type ./autogen.sh && ./configure && make

 **TODO:**

-	* Allow keybind customization to Gtk interface.

 	* And a lot more ...

-I'm writing it in linux and do not know if it will run into other platforms.